MattB-242/Lattice_Invariance/README.md

 *rightsign* will return the unordered root form - that is, it will swap the last two values of the root form if the sign is negative

-*rf_chirality* will, return the signed L_inf or L_2 based chirality of the root form, depending on whether dtype is set to 0 or 2
+*rf_chirality(dtype = 0)* will, return the signed L_inf or L_2 based chirality of the root form, depending on whether dtype is set to 0 or 2

 *projform* will return the co-ordinates of the form in the quotient triangle, along with the sign of the root form, as a PF2 object.